UBC-CIC/vch-mri/README.md

 # PHSA MRI CODE
 - UBC CIC Medical Imaging Scheduler System
-- To start this project, you will need to create the following before running the cloudformation script:
+- To start this project, you will need to create the following prior to running the Cloudformation script:
-> S3 bucket
+1. S3 bucket to store Cloudformation
-> EC2 instance
+2. An EC2 instance with postgreSQL installed (See instructions below)
-> Security Groups
+3. Security Groups for Lambdas to access the database: Enable PostgreSQL on Port 5432 Inbound on the EC2 instance security group for the Lambda Security Group
-> VPC with Private and Public Subnets
+4. VPC with Private and Public Subnets, an Internet Gateway, and an Elastic IP Address.
+See [https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) for more details.
+- You will need add the security group and subnet into the [template file](template.yaml)
 - To run the cloudformation code, use the following commands:
 ```
 sam package --s3-bucket <s3 bucket name> --output-template-file out.yaml